raktims2210-dev/representation-economy/README.md

 ---

+## Who This Repository Is For

+This repository is intended for:

+- CIOs and CTOs
+- Enterprise architects
+- AI platform teams
+- Governance and risk leaders
+- Researchers and students
+- Policymakers
+- Builders of intelligent systems
+- Institutional strategists
+- Enterprise transformation leaders

+---

 ## Why Existing AI Stacks Are Incomplete

 Most enterprise AI stacks focus heavily on the CORE layer:

 - models
 - reasoning systems
 - agents